 I’m curious just how much damage those chemicals will do though—I mean, our parents grew up in the 70’s and god knows no one knew about the dangers of chemicals then; they grew up in asbestos homes and breathed DDT.
 I’m sure there were parabens in our moms’ makeup back then, and although cancer rates may be increasing, I doubt wearing parabens will skim 10 years off your life.

 i know i hate that they put it in everything but some shampooos & makeup dont use them like mac & rimmel london too cause in uk its illegal.
-I hope they start taking parabens out cause its so dangeoursposted over 2 years ago
+I hope they start taking parabens out cause its so dangeoursposted about 3 years ago

 We talked about this in our Fashion Analysis class— we were learning about skin.
 We haven’t found any full proof on parabens, but I think it’s great to still be mindful on what you choose to wear on your skin.
 I switched cosmetics not mainly for parabens, but so I can avoid lead and strong fragrances too.
 Ever since my instructor handed out a packet for us, I have just started to learn how to make my own beauty supplies— they work just as well as the high end stuff (but with less chemicals).
 I’m sure there are also a market for non-parben cosmetics.
 But also be careful of some products’ marketing gimmick, that’s if you’re looking for alternatives.

-You can always ask for service at the cosmetic department at Whole Foods, and they might suggest some things for you or offer you samples.posted 6 months ago
+You can always ask for service at the cosmetic department at Whole Foods, and they might suggest some things for you or offer you samples.posted over 1 year ago

 Yeah I’ve heard that the evidence of them causing cancer is actually not that strong.
 However, I guess it’s always better safe than sorry.
-I’ve been trying to do more home-based stuff instead, like coconut oil for moisturizer.posted 6 months ago
+I’ve been trying to do more home-based stuff instead, like coconut oil for moisturizer.posted over 1 year ago